 I currently have an F1 Visa and I'm attending school .
 My studies end in November/December but I'm relocating to another state.
 I've been married for 1 yr but We recently submitted for adjustment of status and got the I797 forms ..approved for processing .
-Can I quit school at this time with out...
+Can I quit school at this...
 Read more »

 You will not fall out of status when you quit school if your I-485 application is pending.
 It shouldn’t matter if you quit or not.
 We recommend that you keep the designated school official apprised of your plans.